realA10001986/Time-Circuits-Display/AddOns.md

 The GPS receiver can be used as a source of authoritative time (like NTP) and speed of movement.

 For wiring information, see [here](#i2c-peripheral-wiring).

+Note that the Adafruit and Pimoroni breakout boards do not have a proper GPS antenna and require excellent reception conditions; thick windows might already block reception.
+The CircuitSetup speedo has an external antenna and works far better in cars and indoors (close to windows).

 ## Rotary Encoder